 15. Has USCIS stopped adjudicating applications and petitions from residents of the seven named countries while the residents are in the United States?

 This is a rumor and USCIS has not alerted us to any change in their process.
+The current restrictions only apply to foreign nationals trying to enter the United States.

 Campus Climate and Safety